gofynd/fdk-client-javascript/documentation/APPLICATION.md

 #### redeemReferralCode
-Redeems referral code and credits points to users points account.
+Redeems a referral code and credits reward points to users

 ```javascript
 // Promise